8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 c.
 Better prices

-Discounts play a big role in fashion and apparel retail and have become an expectation among consumers shopping online.
+Discounts play a big role in fashion and apparel e-commerce and have become an expectation among consumers shopping online.
 Around 54%[6] of shoppers will purchase the items in their abandoned shopping cart after receiving a discount for them.
 So, it’s impossible to ignore this aspect and its contribution to online fashion and apparel sales growth.

 a.
 Coping with volatile demand